hanabi/hanabi.github.io/Reference.md

 ### Stacked Bluffs (Exception)

 * Normally, performing a *Bluff* on a player who is already *Finessed* is illegal.
 This is because players typically play into *Finesses* in order.
 So, they will ignore the second clue and play into the first *Finesse*, causing any hypothetical *Bluffs* to not resolve immediately.
 The logic behind this is that the player has to account for the possibility that the first *Finesse* is a *Layered Finesse*.
 * Rarely, a player can know that a *Layered Finesse* is impossible.
 This could be because they know the identity of every card in their hand (minus their *Finesse Position* card).
-Or, alternatively, they could have relevent negative information on their entire hand.
+Or, alternatively, they could have relevant negative information on their entire hand.
 * If the player can rule out a *Layered Finesse*, then it is possible to perform a *Stacked Bluff* on them.
 It is important to note that such a player is "locked in" to the *Bluff* and should almost always immediately play their *Finesse Position* card.

 ### The Layered Priority Finesse